la2050/archive/_projects/2015/sbsm-healthy-tomorrow-initiative.md

     program.
 All $100,000 of grant awards will go to the Sound Body Sound Mind Foundation, and we will designate that grant money toward equipment costs and building the two fitness centers at the LAUSD high schools.
-  'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >-
-    The $100,000 will cover the entirety of the project.
-We have implemented 95 fitness centers within LAUSD over the last 15 years, and have maximized our cost-effectiveness in getting the program and fitness centers installed as efficiently as possible.
-  'Please include a detailed budget of how you will use $100,000 to implement this project.': "Budget for SBSM Fitness Centers (Per School)\r\n\r\nCommercial-Grade Fitness Equipment (Strength and Cardio Exercise Machines) - $45,800.00\r\n\r\nMobile Fitness Accessories (Jump ropes, Agility Ladders, Sandbells, Balls, etc.) -  $3,500\r\n\r\nSignage (Fitness Center Sign and Banner) - $400.00\r\n\r\nSBSM Curriculum Books (4 Books) - $300.00\r\n\r\nTotal Expenses (Per School) - $50,000\r\n\r\nTotal Project Expenses (All Schools) - $100,000"
   How do you plan to scale the success of your proposal?: "SBSM has tried to make scalable program that can be implemented at almost any middle or high school by making the program consistent yet flexible.
 Class sizes, student abilities, student behaviors, and the amount of space that a school is able to allot for a fitness center varies enormously from school to school.
 Giving each school the ability to tailor their fitness center to the school’s needs gives a larger sense of ownership for the school, as well as a more effective use of the fitness equipment and program.
 This is one of the reasons why SBSM has grown to impact over 92,000 students per year with our 95 fitness centers in LAUSD.
 With the help of the L.A.
 2050 grant, SBSM will be able to expand our reach in LAUSD even further.\r\n"
 areas_impacted: ''
 partners: ''